-Keep hands away from the engine muffler or HO1 engine parts.
+Keep hands away from the engine muffler or HOT engine parts.

-- Keep hands away from the engine muffler or HOT engine parts. - Stop engine and allow to cool before fuelling. - Do not smoke when fuelling. - Fill fuel tank at a moderate rate and do not over-fill. - Wipe up spilled fuel and allow fumes to clear before starting engine. - Keep sparks and flame away from tank.
+- Stop engine and allow to cool before fuelling. - Do not smoke when fuelling. - Fill fuel tank at a moderate rate and do not over-fill. - Wipe up spilled fuel and allow fumes to clear before starting engine. - .
+Keep sparks and flame away from tank.